rodarima/vks/README.md

-Search songs a vk.com.
+Search songs at vk.com.

+Use:
-Use: ./vks <words>
+	./vks <words>